 Net position includes the following:

 Net investments in capital assets - Net investments in capital assets are used to account for equipment, net of accumulated depreciation.
-Currently, the Foundation's capital assets are fully depreciated.

 Unrestricted - Unrestricted net positions are net positions of the Foundation that are not subject to donor-imposed restrictions.